clairvoya1998/scrumMaster/README.md

     Alexa: I have assigned Alexa to this user story.
 Now, what task shall I add to this User Story?

-    User: The task is "be scrummy"
+    User: The task is "feed the cat"

     Alexa: Task added to user story.
-Would you like to add another task for this User Story?
+Would you like to add a task for this User Story?

     User: No